Frequently Asked Questions

 5. What is the definition of health in Siddha?

-6. How Siddha approaches to diagnose the disease?
+6. How Siddha approach and diagnose the diseases?

 7. What is Mukkutram?